The value of a window in any space is evident: they let in natural light, provide ventilation outlets, and help add to the overall ambiance of a room.

 Triple-Pane Windows for Optimal Energy Efficiency

 A step up from a double-pane window, a triple-pane window features an additional pane of glass.
-Just like double-pane windows, the spaces in between the three glass panes are also filled with an inert gas, such as argon or krypton.
+Just like double-pane windows, the spaces in between the three glass panes are also filled with inert gas, such as argon or krypton.
 This kind of insulated glass unit is alternately referred to as “triple-glazed glass.”

 The additional pane of glass allows triple-pane windows to perform better than double-pane windows in terms of insulation, noise reduction, and strength.